1901 Michigan Wolverines football team: Week 6: Carlisle

 The Wolverines defeated Pop Warner's Carlisle Indian team, 22–0, in a game played at Bennett Park in Detroit on November 2.
 The game drew a crowd of 8,000 spectators, "[t]he largest crowd that ever turned out to a football game in Michigan."
 Bruce Shorts led the scoring with 12 points on a touchdown, a field goal, and two goals from touchdown.
-Eben Wilson and Willie Heston also scored touchdowns.
+Ebin Wilson and Willie Heston also scored touchdowns.

 Carlisle in 1901 also played several of the major Eastern teams, losing a close game to Penn (14–16), and also losing to Cornell (0–17) and Harvard (0–29).
 Accordingly, the Michigan-Carlisle game triggered a debate as to whether Michigan's football team was as strong as Harvard and the other leading teams of the East.
 Carlisle played the Michigan game without its star tackle, Martin Wheelock, who was injured one week earlier against Harvard.
 Michigan, too, played without a key player, Curtis Redden.
 After the game, Pop Warner, who had predicted a victory before the game, asserted that his team was depleted by injuries and opined that Michigan was not as strong as Harvard.
 Following Warner's claim, the Detroit Free Press published a position-by-position analysis purporting to show that Warner used his best team against Michigan.

 The New York Times pointed to the Carlisle game as evidence that Michigan's remarkable season was not limited to small institutions.
 Coach Yost later wrote that he believed Michigan would have won by an even larger score if Redden had not been injured.
 Michigan's convincing win over Carlisle, and its wins over Buffalo and Chicago, led the Times to conclude that a game between Michigan and one of the "Big Four" teams of the East "would be a conflict well worth seeing and productive of interesting and possibly startling results."

 Michigan's starters in the game were Curtis Redden (left end), Hugh White (left tackle), Dan McGugin (left guard), George Gregory (center), Ebin Wilson (right guard), Bruce Shorts (right tackle), Albert Herrnstein (right end), Boss Weeks (quarterback), Willie Heston (left halfback), Everett Sweeley (right halfback), and Neil Snow (fullback).